-Former CNN journalist turned YouTuber Don Lemon was arrested in Los Angeles late on Jan.
-29 in connection with a livestreamed protest inside a Minnesota church earlier this month, according to his attorney.
+Former CNN journalist turned YouTuber Don Lemon was released from custody on Jan.
+30 after being arrested and charged with federal civil rights crimes in connection with a livestreamed protest inside a Minnesota church on Jan.
+18, according to his attorney.

-Lowell described the arrest as an “unprecedented attack on the First Amendment” and said that “Don will fight these charges vigorously and thoroughly in court.”
+Lowell described the arrest as an “unprecedented attack on the First Amendment” and said Lemon “will fight these charges vigorously and thoroughly in court.”

 Church Protest Under Federal Investigation